carrotdata/carrot-cache/README.md

 # Carrot Cache (C2) Framework
 The project goal is to modernize data caching and to allow users to build custom caching solutions by providing pluggable components to the C2 framework.
-C2 is 100% Java solution, which extensively utilizes java off heap memory and virually has no impact on Java GC.
+C2 is 100% Java solution, which extensively utilizes java off heap memory and virtually has no impact on Java GC.

 ## Features